SoftIron/sibench/docs/source/manual.rst

 ~~~~~~~~~~~~~~~~

 ``sibench`` does not clean up after itself by default, since Ceph can be very
 slow at deleting objects.
-However, if you wish to run multiple runs over a
+However, if you wish to execute multiple runs over a
 weekend (perhaps by using Benchmaster to control sibench), then you may run the
 risk of running out of storage space on the Ceph cluster.
 In such cases,
 deleting the objects at the end of the run may be necessary.
 You can enable
 this by using the ``--clean-up`` flag.

 Setting ``--clean-up`` behaves differently depending on the protocol, but in
-essence there are two operations: deleting the individual objects, and cleaning
+essence there are two parts to it: deleting the individual objects, and cleaning
 up other resources.
 Protocols may do either, neither or both.

 In addition, the cleanup may be synchonous or not.
 This is best illustrated
 by comparing the behaviour or RADOS and RBD.

-With RADOS, we delete the objects synchronously - meaning that when sibench
+With RADOS, we can delete the individual objects, and we can do it synchronously
-completes the run, Ceph will have deleted the objects and will have no pending
+ - meaning that when sibench completes the run, Ceph will have deleted the objects
-workload.
+and will have no pending workload.

 With RBD, we delete the RBD image synchronously, but under the hood, that image
 is comprised of multiple objects, and Ceph does not delete them at once, but